AzethMeron/Zeke-2.0/README.md

 "zeke alias add d6 zeke random dice 1 6"

 You can check exisitng aliases with "zeke alias list"
 Alias can be only singular word, and must be first in command.
-So you CANNOT use "zeke alias add play msic play" -> "zeke play ..."
+So you CANNOT use "zeke alias add play music play" -> "zeke play ..."

 ---
 # Engine: The way data is stored, data.py: